 Dr. Jennifer Harrington, Dr. Tracy Kayan and Dr. Stephanie Peng are board-certified plastic surgeons who specialize in reconstructive procedures, including hand reconstruction.
 During your one-on-one consultation, your surgeon works closely with you to determine the best surgical approach for optimizing your physical comfort, abilities and appearance so you can enjoy the activities you love.

-Harrington + Associates Plastic Surgery has helped women and men from throughout the Twin Cities make a full recovery from illness and injury with hand reconstruction.
+Harrington + Associates Plastic Surgery has helped women and men from throughout the Twin Cities with hand reconstruction.
 Contact us online or call our Plymouth office today at 651-290-7600 for more information about reconstructive hand surgery, including pricing.

 Who Is a Good Candidate for Hand Reconstruction Surgery?